Kindergarten Bat Activities and Lesson Plan Ideas!

 I am posting a variety of activities that will help you learn about bats in a fun way.
 Be sure to download your free printables at the end of this blog post.

-This blog post contains affiliate links, but the suggestions are my own.
+This blog post also contains affiliate links, but the suggestions are my own.

 Kindergarten Bat Lesson Plan Ideas

 Teaching about bats is so much fun!
-A bat unit is a perfect Fall theme to incorporate into your classroom whether your school celebrates Halloween or not.
+A bat unit is a perfect fall theme for your classroom whether your school celebrates Halloween.
 Here are some fun lesson ideas for your week (or two) of bats!

 Bat Reading Comprehension Lessons